-Ainsley Gommon has created a scheme of 13 houses and bungalows for a brownfield site at Kenilworth Gardens, Upton, Wirral.
-The scheme is proposed to develop the vacant site, which was previously occupied by two blocks of 4 storey flats.
+Ainsley Gommon has created a scheme of 13 new houses and bungalows on a brownfield site at Kenilworth Gardens, Wirral.
+The development replaces a former vacant site, which had previously been occupied by two blocks of four storey flats.

-The layout is surrounded by existing 2 storey houses on three sides and woodland on the last, which leads to parkland and a Scheduled Ancient Monument site.
-Access into the Kenilworth site is narrow, with existing houses on both sides and a block of 8 garages, which are rented out to Magenta customers, located on the right side of the access road.
+The layout is surrounded by existing two storey houses on three sides and woodland, which leads to parkland and a Scheduled Monument site.
+Access into the site is narrow, with existing houses on both sides and a block of eight garages, which have remained in place, and are located on the right side of the access road.

-Access from the rear gardens of the existing properties surrounding the site has been retained and incorporated into the design.
+Access to the rear of the existing properties surrounding the site has been retained and incorporated into the design.
 This allows the existing residents to continue using established routes through to the adjacent woodland and amenity space.

-The houses use a fabric first approach to sustainability, avoiding the need for adding extra technologies to the buildings.
-The elevational design incorporates materials that are complementary to the surrounding existing housing, incorporating brick and feature surrounds to windows.
-An alternative brick is used on active gables.
+The houses use a ‘fabric first’ approach towards sustainability, avoiding the need for unnecessary technologies and systems.
+The elevational design incorporates materials that are complementary to the surrounding existing housing, utilising brick and feature surrounds to windows.
+A contrasting feature brick is used on active gables.

 Each property has private garden space and landscaped using native species and contains private parking.